crystal-lang/crystal-website/_drafts/2017-01-05-the-charly-programming-language.md

 # How does it look?

-Below is an implementation of the [Bubblesort algorithm](https://de.wikipedia.org/wiki/Bubblesort) written in charly.
-It is part of the standard library which is also written in charly.
+Below is an implementation of the [Bubblesort algorithm](https://de.wikipedia.org/wiki/Bubblesort) written in Charly.
+It is part of the standard library which is also written in Charly.

 <div class="code_section">
 {% highlight javascript %}